 EDSP ECO is a non-profit organization and we view climate change as one of the biggest challenges of our times and aim for a fast transition towards a sustainable society using only renewable energy.
-We develop innovative, durable and sustainable technologies for this transition and promote the ideas of organizations we work with like the 40 solutions provided by Urgenda.
+We develop innovative, durable and sustainable technologies for this transition and promote the ideas of organizations we work with like the 50 solutions provided by Urgenda.
 EDSP provides platforms and executes multiple projects to support organizations who fight climate change like the Mobilisation for the Environment (MOB) and other organizations who confront government & dirty company policies not in line with the changes required to save the planet.
-The 45 climate solutions provided below are supported by nearly a thousand organizations world wide to prevent a dangerous climate change level.

 It's unbelievable and most likely criminal but every year massive subsidies are given to the fossil fuel industry.
 We should invest those subsidies in wind mills, solar power and innovative solutions instead.
 Stop handing out our money to companies who wreck our environment.
 Politicians who promote subsidies for fossil fuel companies should be persecuted.
 ODI research reveals that G20 governments have broken their climate promises, spending $444 billion each year to support fossil fuel production.